-What are the components of wastewater?
+What are the different components of wastewater?

 Phosphorus is naturally present in very small quantities in the soil and in water.
 A high concentration of phosphates can cause seaweed blooms which is a nutrient for plants.
 However, seaweed is responsible for the eutrophication of stagnant waters.
 This eutrophication phenomenon is then more or less important according to the phosphate content in the wastewater.
 However, phosphorus is a major constraint to reduce eutrophication.

 Based on a study, 1g of phosphate-phosphorus (PO4-P) can cause an seaweed expansion of 100g.
 When these seaweeds die, they require about 150 g of oxygen to decompose.
 This phenomenon starts at very low P-PO4 concentrations: